wjdavis90/Tutorials/Phylogenetics/ReadMe.md

 The organisms I choose to use for this example are white rusts, specifically the genus *Albugo* and its allies.
 The image above shows a leaf of a [*Cardamine* sp.](https://en.wikipedia.org/wiki/Cardamine) heavily infected with a white rust (the pustules) in the genus *Albugo* (specifically a member of the [*Albugo candida*](https://www.cabi.org/isc/datasheet/4051) [species complex](https://en.wikipedia.org/wiki/Species_complex)).

 The white rusts were initially described as fungal taxa in the order Pucciniales; however, it was later realized that they are not Fungi but rather are members of [Oomycota](https://ucmp.berkeley.edu/chromista/oomycota.html).
 Oomycetes are morphologically and ecologically similar to [Fungi](https://en.wikipedia.org/wiki/Fungus) but differ in key ways, including, but not limited to, cell wall components and lysine synthesis [^1].
-After this realization, the genus *Albugo* was erected in 1806 [^2] with *Albugo candida* as the type species.
-Later, Thines and Spring (2005)[^3] separated out some taxa and placed them in the new genera *Pustula* and *Wilsoniana* based on a combination of morphology, host ranges, and molecular phylogenetics.
+Later it was realized that the white rusts were oomycetes.
+Still later,Thines and Spring (2005)[^2] separated out some taxa and placed them in the new genera *Pustula* and *Wilsoniana* based on a combination of morphology, host ranges, and molecular phylogenetics.
+Since then there has been a great deal of work done to revise the genera and species using morphology and molecular phylogenetics.[^3] We are going to use the data from some of these studies in this example.